FireflyMigration/firefly-doc/10-Developer-Guide/82-Dynamic-SQL-Entity/20-using parameters/30-exercise.md

 ﻿### SQL Entity

 1. Create a new UIController named “ProductsSQLEntity”
-2. Add a grid with the following columns from the table, using DynamicSQLEntity:
+2. Add a grid with the following columns from the SQL table Products, using DynamicSQLEntity:
     a.
 ProductID
     b.
 ProductName
     c.
 UnitPrice